FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 H-Spiral instruction
 ------------------------

-Click the “H-Spiral” icon to enter the H-Spiral command editing interface
+Click the “H-Spiral” icon to enter the H-Spiral command editing interface.

 The “H-Spiral” command is a horizontal space spiral motion.
 This command is set after the single-segment motion (straight line) command.